amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 }
 ```

 We used `HashMap.set` to add the set elements without duplicates.
-We use the key as the value, and since hash maps keys are unique we are all set.
+We use the key as the value, and since the hash map's keys are unique, we are all set.

-Checking if an element is already there can be done using the `hashMap.has` which has an amortized runtime of *`O(1)`*.
-The most operations would be an amortized constant time except for getting the `entries` which is  *`O(n)`*.
+Checking if an element is already there can be done using the `hashMap.has`, which has an amortized runtime of *`O(1)`*.
+Most operations would be an amortized constant time except for getting the `entries`, *`O(n)`*.

-Note: The JS built-in `Set.has` has a runtime of *O(n)*, since it uses a regular list of elements and checks each one at a time.
+Note: The JS built-in `Set.has` has a runtime of *O(n)* since it uses a regular list of elements and checks each one at a time.
 You can see the `Set.has` algorithm [here](https://www.ecma-international.org/ecma-262/6.0/#sec-set.prototype.has)

 Here some examples how to use it: